California wine: Sparkling and dessert wines

 California sparkling wine traces its roots to Sonoma in the 1880s with the founding of Korbel Champagne Cellars.
 The Korbel brothers made sparkling wine according to the méthode champenoise from Riesling, Chasselas, Muscatel and Traminer.
 Today most California sparkling wine is largely made from the same grapes used in Champagne: Chardonnay, Pinot noir and some Pinot Meunier.
 Some wineries will also use Pinot blanc, Chenin blanc and French Colombard.
 The premium quality producers still use the méthode champenoise (or traditional method) while some low cost producers, like Gallo's Andre brand or Constellation Brands' Cook's, will use the Charmat method.

 The potential for quality sparkling wine has attracted Champagne houses to open up wineries in California.
-These include Moët et Chandon's Domaine Chandon, Taittinger's Domaine Carneros and Louis Roederer's Roederer Estate.
+These include Moët et Chandon's Domaine Chandon California, Taittinger's Domaine Carneros and Louis Roederer's Roederer Estate.
 Despite being made with mostly the same grapes and with the same production techniques, California sparkling wines do not set out to be imitators of Champagne but rather to forge their own distinctive style.
 Instead of having the "biscuity", yeasty quality that distinguishes most high quality Champagnes, premium California sparkling wines show clarity of fruit flavors without being heavily "fruity".
 The wines strive for finesse and elegance.
 The optimal climate condition allows most sparkling wine producers to make a vintage dated wine every year while in Champagne this would only happen in exceptional years.

 Since the wine renaissance of the 1960s, the quality of California's dessert and fortified wines have been dramatically improved.
 Beringer was one of the first to create a botrytized wine from Sauvignon blanc and Sémillon.
 Though unlike in Sauternes, Beringer's wine was made of grapes regularly harvested and then introduced at the winery to Botrytis cinerea spores created in a laboratory.
 Since then California winemakers in places like the Anderson Valley AVA have found vineyards where this noble rot can occur naturally on the grapes.
 The Anderson and Alexander Valley AVAs have also developed a reputation for their Late Harvest wines made from Riesling.
 Several French and Italian style Muscat wines are produced throughout California and are known for their intense aromatics and balanced acidity.
 The port-style wines in California are often made from the traditional Portuguese wine grapes like Touriga Nacional, Tinta Cão and Tinta Roriz.
 Some uniquely Californian styles are also made from Zinfandel and Petite Sirah.

+In popular culture

+Due to its significance and influence in the U.S. market, California wine has been frequently referenced in various cultural productions: